frankrausch/Typographizer/README.md

 ## Swift Typographizer

 Typographizer turns those pesky dumb quotes `""`/`''` and apostrophes into their beautiful, curly, localized counterparts.
-It’s smart enough to skip HTML tags and everything that’s inside certain tags (like `<code>` and `<pre>`).
+Because [good typography uses smart quotes, not dumb quotes](http://smartquotesforsmartpeople.com/) and we should not let [the internet kill smart quotes](https://www.theatlantic.com/technology/archive/2016/12/quotation-mark-wars/511766/).
+Speaking of smartness: Typographizer is smart enough to skip HTML tags and everything that’s inside certain tags (like `<code>` and `<pre>`).

-Typographizer was initially created to typographize Wikipedia articles in the [V for Wiki](http://v-for-wiki.com/) app, a nice reader for iOS and Apple Watch.
+Typographizer was initially created to typographize Wikipedia articles in the [V&nbsp;for&nbsp;Wiki](http://v-for-wiki.com/) app, a nice reader for iOS and Apple Watch.

 Written in Swift 3, it’s been tested on macOS, iOS, and watchOS.